altruios/namshubettulpa/public/namshubettuple/where-things-go-wrong.md

 *Martha walked around her neighbor.*
 }
 {
-"M::How did they implant them"
+'M::How did they implant them'
 "R::Television, and the internet, certain memes, implant individual hooks.
 Follow, run, chase, protect, kill, nurture, spoil...
 There's the whole gambit - pretty much any verb you can think of."
-"M::So I can make anyone do anything?"
+'M::So I can make anyone do anything?'
 *Rossin sat down in the chair in the corner of the room.*
 "R::More: you can make anyone, be anyone or anything.
 You can change what they believe to be true, including about themselves.